Plasma Cutter Wire Size Guide (AWG Chart & Calculator)

 voltage drop affects wire choice

-Because wire resistance eats voltage over distance, you’ll see performance drop if you don’t size conductors to limit voltage loss to about 3% for a plasma cutter.
+Wire resistance eats voltage over distance.
+Performance drops if you don’t size conductors to limit voltage loss to about 3% for a plasma cutter.

-You’ll base voltage calculations on load amperage and run length; wire resistance per foot multiplies with current to produce drop.
+Base voltage calculations on load amperage and run length.
+Wire resistance per foot multiplies with current to produce drop.
 NEC guidance tells you to evaluate ampacity and length together, not ampacity alone.

-2. Select gauge: longer runs require lower AWG (thicker) to reduce resistance — e.g., a 30 A cutter at 50 ft often needs 10 AWG versus 12 AWG for short runs.
+2. Select gauge: Longer runs require lower AWG (thicker wire) to reduce resistance.
+A 30 A cutter at 50 ft often needs 10 AWG versus 12 AWG for short runs.

 Copper Vs Aluminum: Material Considerations for Plasma Cutter Leads